 During strenuous exercise, you can lose between half a litre and two litres of water per hour as sweat.
 It’s important to replace the fluid and salts you lose.

 Everyone is different; some people sweat more than others, and some lose more salt in their sweat.
 Because of this individual variation, it’s not possible to give exact advice on how much you should drink during a training session.
 As a general rule, aim for 120 to 150ml of cold fluid every 10 to 15 minutes.
 Cooler fluids are recommended because they are usually more palatable and help to lower your core body temperature.

 Make sure you know where the drink stations are on the course.
-Aqua Pura water will be available, but only take a drink if you need one.
+Water will be available, but only take a drink if you need one.
 If it’s hot, there will be extra water and showers may be available – use these to cool yourself rather than pouring drinking water over yourself.